GoogleCloudPlatform/community/tutorials/customize-anthos-multicloud-logs-with-fluentbit/index.md

     and
     [save the key to your cluster](https://cloud.google.com/anthos/clusters/docs/multi-cloud/aws/how-to/private-registry#save_the_key_to_your_cluster)
     as a Kubernetes secret.
-    This allows your Anthos Multi-Cloud cluster to access Artifact Registry, where you store your sample application container image.

     Make a note of the name of your service account key secret.
 You'll need it later.